-Consistent lookup vindexes are a new category of vindexes that are meant to replace the existing lookup vindexes.
+Consistent lookup vindexes, as described above, are a new category of Vindexes that are meant to replace the existing lookup Vindexes implementation.
 For the time being, they have a different name to allow for users to switch back and forth.